 Masks in the Sun was not simply a movie in the traditional sense.
 It used film to lead a theater audience to encounter feelings common to those with dementia on one hand, and the folly of algorithm-driven, melancholic conspiracy culture on the other.
 It remains a moving portrait of this culture from a time when it was said to be libertarian and before it had discovered its true self.

-Here is a review from the local paper in which the journalist was open and fair to what she had seen.
-It was published in the week before the first screening.
+Here is a review from the local paper in which the journalist was open and fair to what she had experienced.
+It was published the week before the first screening.

 Click here to see this local review.